nye-duo/Duo-DSpace/README.md

 and update these with the paths to your DSPACE_SRC, your DSPACE install directory, and your MAVEN executable with any additional command line arguments you want it to use.

 **2/** Go through the *.cfg files in the config and config/modules directories and update any values which are relevant to your installation environment.
+You can find detailed documentation about the configuration options here: [https://github.com/nye-duo/Duo-DSpace/blob/master/config/README.md](https://github.com/nye-duo/Duo-DSpace/blob/master/config/README.md)

 **3/** Run the addbinarymodule.sh script to prepare the dspace source to be built with the duo code incorporated.
 This will install the duo code library into your local maven repository and prepare DSpace to incorporate it during the build.